 Breathing exercises and physical activity can also help improve lung health and symptoms.

 You may need to quit your job.
-Even though symptoms diminish towards the end of the work week, your lungs are still accumulating damage.
-Exposure to cotton, hemp, and flax dust over a period of years can cause irreversible damage to the lungs.
+Even though symptoms may diminish towards the end of the workweek, your lungs are still accumulating damage.
+Exposure to cotton, hemp, and flax dust over a period of years can cause irreversible damage to your lungs.

-If you work in a position that puts you at risk, wear a mask while working or near dust.
+Byssinosis is preventable.
+If you work in a position that puts you at risk, wear a mask while working and especially while working near dust.

 Companies in the United States have a legal obligation to protect you from dangerous products at work.
-Under the guidelines created by the Occupational Safety and Health Administration, your employer should provide you with protective gear.
-This means giving you a respirator or mask, if you work around textile dust.
+Your employer is required to provide you with protective gear according to the guidelines created by the Occupational Safety and Health Administration (OSHA).
+This means OSHA requires them to provide you with a respirator or mask if you work around textile dust.

-If you are a smoker, quitting can also reduce your risk of byssinosis
+If you’re a smoker, quitting can also reduce your risk of byssinosis.